Juules32/compute-shader-game-of-life/README.md

 The program was developed as part of a graphics programming course at the IT University of Copenhagen in 2026.

 ## How to build and run on Windows
+ >[!NOTE]
+ > You don't have to build the application yourself!
+Check out [releases](https://github.com/Juules32/compute-shader-game-of-life/releases).

 Requirements:
 - A C++ compiler (tested with [GCC](https://gcc.gnu.org/))
 - [CMake](https://cmake.org/)